“The vision of KU University Library is to be a dynamic information resource center for establishing a knowledge-based society.”

 College of Law

-The Library has subscribed to East Laws. it includes Arab Legislations Library which consists of around half a million legislation of 22 Arab countries ,the Rulings of the Arab Supreme Courts that includes Around 100,000 judicial rulings issued by the supreme courts of 13 Arab countries and also It includes more than 300,000 legal fundamentals and 280,000 pages of scanned copies of rulings and the Network has Specialized Databases -Crime Encyclopedia, Tax Encyclopedia and Status of Women in Arab Legislation Encyclopedia and many more law related information are available.
+The Library has subscribed to East Laws. it includes Arab Legislations Library which consists of around half a million legislation of 22 Arab countries, the Rulings of the Arab Supreme Courts that includes Around 100,000 judicial rulings issued by the supreme courts of 13 Arab countries and also It includes more than 300,000 legal fundamentals and 280,000 pages of scanned copies of rulings and the Network has Specialized Databases -Crime Encyclopedia, Tax Encyclopedia and Status of Women in Arab Legislation Encyclopedia and much more law-related information are available.

 College of Architecture Engineering & Design